leonardoruggieri/HierarchicalPoissonFactorization/README.md

 Variational Inference for HPF by Gopalan et al. (2013)\
 This work was done for the PhD exam of Computational Statistics (Fall 2020)\
 The .py file contains the model.\
-In the notebook, there is a very basic application of the algorithm.
-More to come!
+One notebook contains a basic implementation of the algorithm.\
+The Recommendations_with_HPF notebook exploits the module hpf_vi to make use of the algorithm.